Aimo Maggi

-Aimo Maggi (31 May 1756 – 9 December 1793) was an Italian painter of the Neoclassic periods, mainly active in his natal city of Brescia.
+Aimo Maggi (31 May 1756 – 9 December 1793) was an Italian painter of the Neoclassic period, mainly active in his natal city of Brescia.

 Adept as a musician, he dedicated himself to writing and painting.
 He studied at the University of Bologna.
 He was a pupil of the landscape painter Agostino Bertelli.
 In 1794, and hence posthumously, Maggi's biography of Bertelli was published.